OkutaniDaichi0106/gomoqt/docs/moqt/content/en/docs/moq/server.md

     })
 ```

-The `Accept` function establishes a new MoQ session by accepting the setup request.
+The `moqt.Accept` function establishes a new MoQ session by accepting the setup request.
 It takes:
-- `w SetupResponseWriter`: Writer to send the server response
+- `w moqt.SetupResponseWriter`: Writer to send the server response
-- `r *SetupRequest`: The client's setup request
+- `r *moqt.SetupRequest`: The client's setup request
-- `mux *TrackMux`: Multiplexer for track management (can be nil for default handling)
+- `mux *moqt.TrackMux`: Multiplexer for track management (can be nil for default handling)

-On success, it returns a `*Session` for managing the established connection.
+On success, it returns a `*moqt.Session` for managing the established connection.

 ## Handle WebTransport Connections

-For WebTransport-based MoQ sessions, integrate the server with an HTTP server using `ServeWebTransport`.
+For WebTransport-based MoQ sessions, integrate the server with an HTTP server using `(moqt.Server).ServeWebTransport` method.

 **Using with net/http:**